Coclosed $G_2$-structures on $\text{SU}(2)^2$-invariant cohomogeneity one manifolds: Introduction

 The main aim of this paper is to find coclosed $G_2$-structures in the cohomogeneity one setting.
 A \textit{cohomogeneity one manifold} is a Riemannian manifold with an action by isometries of a compact Lie group $G$ having a generic orbit of codimension one.
 We are interested in cohomogeneity one manifolds as this is the next step of complexity after Reidegeld studied homogeneous coclosed $G_2$-structures in \cite{Reidegeld09}.
 In \cite{Cleyton01}, Cleyton and Swann studied coclosed $G_2$-structures on cohomogeneity one manifolds where the acting Lie group $G$ was simple.
 For that reason, we are interested in the situation when $G$ is not simple.
 Assuming that the $G$-action is almost effective and that the manifold is simply connected leads us to consider $G=\text{SU}(2)^2$, up to finite quotients.
-As torsion-free $G_2$ manifolds have been studied in this case (see \cite{Lotay17, BB13}), we will focus on the case when the $G_2$-structure is coclosed but not necessarily torsion-free.
+As torsion-free $G_2$ manifolds have been studied in this case (\cite{BB13} and see below for references on torsion-free $G_2$-structures on $\R^4 \times S^3$), we will focus on the case when the $G_2$-structure is coclosed but not necessarily torsion-free.

-In this paper, we consider two different $\text{SU}(2)^2$-invariant cohomogeneity one manifolds, one non-compact $M=\R^4 \times S^3$ and one compact $M=S^4 \times S^3$, and look for coclosed $\text{SU}(2)^2$-invariant $G_2$-structures constructed from half-flat $\text{SU}(3)$-structures.
+In this paper, we consider two different $\text{SU}(2)^2$-invariant cohomogeneity one manifolds, one non-compact $M=\R^4 \times S^3$ and one compact $M=S^4 \times S^3$, and look for coclosed $\text{SU}(2)^2$-invariant $G_2$-structures constructed from half-flat $\text{SU}(3)$-structures, i.e.\ structures are the induced structures on hypersurfaces of a $G_2$-manifold.
 By considering this type of $G_2$-structure, we are able to write them in a simplified way \cite{Schulte10, MS13}.
 This will allow us to write conditions for the structure to be coclosed as a system of linear ordinary differential equations.
 We first find a large family of structures with these conditions on $\R^4 \times S^3$.
 The following Theorem summarizes the existence result (see Section \ref{sec:coclosedG2} for a more detailed statement).

 \begin{theorem} On the cohomogeneity one manifold $M=\R^4 \times S^3$ with group diagram $\text{SU}(2)^2 \supset \Delta \text{SU}(2) \supset \{ 1 \}$, there is a family of $\text{SU}(2)$-invariant coclosed $G_2$-structures which is given by three positive smooth functions satisfying certain boundary conditions around the singular orbit, and a non-zero parameter.
 Moreover, any $\text{SU}(2)$-invariant coclosed $G_2$-structure constructed from a half flat $\text{SU}(3)$-structure is in this family. \end{theorem}